-Exposure Detail Color Transform RAW Metadata

-Exposure

-∀ Highli ght Reconstruction

-Enable

-Method: CIELab Blending

-Shadows/Highlights

-Lab Adjustments

-Luminance Recovery

-When selecting 'Luminance Recovery', recovered details - if any - will be gray.

-Color Propagation

-Color Propagation tries to restore the color information as well.
-Sometimes the last option 'guesses' the wrong colors, resulting in pink or magenta highlights.
+Color Propagation Color Propagation tries to restore the color information as well.
+Sometimes the last option 'guesses' the wrong colors.
+It has been much improved since 3.0 so it may render differently than before CIELab CIELab reduces the luminance channel and tries to restore colors afterwards.

-CIELab

-CIELab reduces the luminance channel and tries to restore colors afterwards.
 Note that 'Color Propagation' needs a lot of calculations and is therefore slower.

-Shadows/Highlights

-Use this tool to independently influence the highlights and the shadows of the image (yes, another one!).
-Take care with the High quality option, as this one is quite cpu-intensive.
+Blend This restoration mode is transferred from DCRAW.
+It is very good at recovery, but tends to whiten overexposed areas.
+Shadows/Highlights Use this tool to independently influence the highlights and the shadows of the image (yes, another one!).
+Take care with the High quality option, as this one is quite cpuintensive.
+Highlights The Highlights slider makes the brightest parts of the image less bright without touching the darker tones.

-Highlights

-The Highlights slider makes the brightests parts of the image less bright without touching the darker tones.
 To make the effect stronger, use higher values.
 A slider value of 100 will turn the whites in light gray.

-Tonal Width for Highlights

-This slider controls the strength of the Highlights slider.
+Tonal Width for Highlights This slider controls the strength of the Highlights slider.
 Higher values give a stronger effect.
-A value of 100, combined with

-Exposure Detail Color Transform n RAW Metadata

-Exposure

-Highlight Reconstruction

-▽ Shadows/Highlights

-Enabled

-High Quality

-Highlights 0 2

-Tonal Width for Highlights 80 🗘 🗃

-Shadows 0 🗘 🔊

-Tonal Width for Shadows 80 🗘 🔊

-Local Contrast 0 🗘 🖉

-Radius 30 🗘 💐

-Lab Adjustments

-Highlights 100, turns the whites into middle gray (you probably won't want that...).

-Shadows

-This slider lifts the shadows and applies an effect that is sometimes called 'fill-light' (or 'fill-flash') in other software.
+A value of 100, combined with Highlights 100, turns the whites into middle gray (you probably won't want that...).
+Shadows This slider lifts the shadows and applies an effect that is sometimes called 'fill-light' (or 'fill-flash') in other software.
 Higher values lighten the shadow areas more.

-Tonal width for Shadows

-Controls the strength of the Shadows slider.
+Tonal width for Shadows Controls the strength of the Shadows slider.
 A maximum value of 100 gives strongest 'lift shadows' effect.

-Local Contrast

-Local Contrast is adaptive contrast adjustment depending on contrast within a specified area.
+Local Contrast Local Contrast is adaptive contrast adjustment depending on contrast within a specified area.
 It increases contrast in small areas while keeping the global contrast (which could be set with the contrast sliders in Exposure or Lab).
 The resulting image will look more 'three-dimensional'.
 This feature is very useful when you have a foggy image or took your picture through a window.
 The effect can be very subtle.
 In fact it is the same as an unsharp mask with high radius and small value.
 For optimal results the slider should be between 5 and 20.

-The higher the Radius value, the stronger the effect of Local Contrast.
-Radius influences the highlights and shadows as well: a higher value makes the whites more white and undoes the effect of the Highlights slider to a certain extent.
+Radius The higher the Radius value, the stronger the effect of Local Contrast.
+Radius influences the highlights and shadows as well: a higher value makes the whites whiter and undoes the effect of the Highlights slider to a certain extent.
 Same story when you only try to adapt the shadows.
 If you are bored, set the first four sliders to 100 and play with Local contrast to transform your favorite raw processor into a cheap effect machine!

-Lab Adjustments

-Here we see again three sliders for brightness, contrast and saturation.
+Lab Adjustments Here we see again three sliders for brightness, contrast and saturation.
 The difference with the earlier mentioned sliders with the same name in the Exposure section is that here the curves are applied in Lab color space, while above they were applied to the RGB color model.
 Simple explanation of the differences: LAB is made to approximate human vision, while RGB is used to describe the colors that were captured by the photo sensor in your camera or that are displayed on your monitor, etc. (see Wikipedia to learn more about this complex topic).
+Brightness When using the Brightness slider in the Lab section, a tone curve is applied to the L-channel (the L stands for lightness) of the Lab color space.
+As with the brightness slider in the Exposure section above, the black point and the white point do not move.